Out of the Closet

 “What’s the matter?”
 Oliver asked throwing himself on Tommy’s bed.

 Tommy lived in the same development in Perry, Ohio as Oliver did.
 They were practically best friends.
-They rode pedal power go karts together on the empty condo streets all the time.
+They rode pedal power go karts together on the empty streets of their development all the time.

 “I was drawing monsters last week and now one of them has come to life,” Tommy said.
 He scratched his chest.
 “I’ve got a rash,” he said.